angry-cellophane/interviews/README.md

 ### System design interview

 #### Resources

+Resources are sorted by importance.
+If you don't have time for all of them, go from top to buttom as long as you have time.

 1. [Prepare for your google interview: system desing](https://www.youtube.com/watch?v=Gg318hR5JY0) - short video from google explaining the interview format and expectations. **A must**.

 1. [Episode 06: Intro to Architecture and Systems Design Interviews by Jackson Gabbard](https://www.youtube.com/watch?v=ZgdS0EUmn70&list=PL73KFetZlkJSZ9vTDSJ1swZhe6CIYkqTL) - great explanation of the format of the interview, what it is about, what interviewers look for from candidates, what to do during the interview, what not to do.
 This is **a must**.